 Susan Cushwa can be reached at email@example.com or call her at 313-4584.
 Her hours are all day Monday, Tuesday, Wednesday, and Thursday morning.

 If you have an emergency and cannot reach a counselor, please call the main office at 360-313-4600 and they will help you find assistance.
 Students may also sign up to see their counselor outside their office door.

 The counseling and guidance program at VSAA provides a comprehensive approach to student services.As counselors, we support the teaching of guidance curriculum in the classroom through Advocacy, and also provide direct instruction in the areas of problem solving, conflict resolution, college planning, and career guidance.We work individually with students and consult with parents and teachers in regard to any academic and personal/social needs that may impact their success in the classroom.In addition, we provide counseling for students in regard to life issues and stressors that are impacting success in school and in the community; consultation with parents and staff; crisis intervention, and community information and referral as needed.

 Bonnie Little, M.S.W.
 School Social Worker.
-This fall is my 11th year at VSAA and my 23nd year with Vancouver Public Schools.
+My focus is working with all high school students.
+This fall is my 12th year at VSAA and my 24th year with Vancouver Public Schools.
 Before coming to the schools, I worked in mental health and in child welfare services.

 VSAAHIGH SCHOOL CODE NUMBER for all testing & the college application process is 481480.